0lesen/Grandstream-HT801/README.md

 </pre>

 ## Configuration script
-The script is a simple python3 script that makes files based on tempalte with data from a database In this example I connect to a postgres databases and select the data from
-Place the configuration script **build-ht801-configs.py** in <pre>/root/bin/</pre>
+The script is a simple python3 script that generates files based on template with data from a database The configuration script **build-ht801-configs.py** is placed in <pre>/root/bin/</pre>

 ### Dependencies for the configuration script to work
 <pre>